tiagoft/code_copy_detector/README_DEV_EN.md

 # Developer Guide

-## Setting up your work environment
+## Setting Up Your Development Environment

 Run these instructions immediately after creating your project with cookiecutter.